trilitech/umami-v2/apps/embed-iframe/README.md

-# Umami Embed Web
+# Umami Embed iFrame

-UI for embeddable instance of Umami Wallet.

-Umami Embed enables the integration of the Umami Wallet instance directly into a webpage or web app.
+This repository contains the UI for the Umami Embed component, provided to the component through an iFrame.

+Umami-Embed is a component designed to integrate an instance of Umami Wallet into a webpage (or web app) via an iFrame.
+It securely encapsulates user details and offers an API for the host application to interact with the Tezos blockchain.

-It allows users to engage with decentralized applications (dApps) directly, eliminating the requirement for a separate wallet application.
+Unlike beacon functionality, Umami-Embed allows users to engage with decentralized applications (dApps) directly, eliminating the requirement for a separate wallet application.

-The UI can only be accessed through [Umami Embed Component](https://github.com/trilitech/umami-embed).\
-For more information and integration instructions, please visit the component repository.
+The UI can only be accessed through the [Umami Embed Component](https://github.com/trilitech/umami-embed).
+For more information and integration instructions, please visit the component repository or [npm: @trilitech-umami/umami-embed](https://www.npmjs.com/package/@trilitech-umami/umami-embed).

 ## Supported Features

-### Social login

-Allows users to either create or connect to their Tezos Wallet account via social authentication.
+The Umami Embed component allows users to create or connect to their Tezos Wallet accounts via social authentication.

-### Reviewing and approving/ declining operations initiated from the embed component

-Allows users to review incoming operation requests initiated by the parent dApp.\
+Once the user is logged in:

+- Various operations can be sent through the component for user approval.
+- A payload can be sent to the user for signing.

+Public user data is stored in local storage to prevent the need for unnecessary re-logins.
+Logging out removes the stored data.

-Users can then choose to approve or decline these requests, giving them direct control over their transactional decisions and actions.
+For any operation, users can choose to approve or decline the request, which gives them direct control over their transactional decisions and actions.

 ## Available Scripts